Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

+In image semantic segmentation, Huang et al. \cite{huang2021half} proposed to generate fake images of the previous classes using a Scale-Aware Aggregation module and combine them with the images from the new task to facilitate the knowledge distillation process.
+Moreover, recently, Kim et al. \cite{kim2024sddgr} focused on the application of continual learning in object detection.
+Specifically, in their method, the pre-trained text-to-image diffusion model is utilized for data instance synthesis, while an L2 knowledge distillation scheme is further leveraged to ease the knowledge transfer process from the synthesized data instances toward the continual learning model.

-\subsubsection{Combination of memory and generative replay based methods}
+\subsubsection{Combination of Memory and Generative Replay Based Methods}

 A few other works \cite{he2018exemplar, xiang2019incremental} have proposed to combine the memory and generative replay based techniques.
 In image classification, He et al. \cite{he2018exemplar} proposed an Exemplar Supported Generative Reproduction (ESGR) method, which leverages both generated data instances and stored real data instances to better mitigate catastrophic forgetting.
 Specifically, given a new task, ESGR first generates data instances of previous tasks by employing task-specific GANs.
-Then, the combination of the stored previous data instances, the generated instances and new data instances is used to train the classification model.
+Then, the combination of the stored previous data instances, the generated instances, and new data instances is used to train the classification model.
 Unlike ESGR \cite{he2018exemplar} which requires real previous data instances to be stored, Xiang et al. \cite{xiang2019incremental} propose storing statistical information of previous data instances, such as mean and covariance, which are fed to a conditional GAN to generate pseudo data instances.
-Ayub and Wagner \cite{ayub2021eec} proposed a memory efficient method named Episodes as Concepts (EEC).
+Ayub and Wagner \cite{ayub2021eec} proposed a memory-efficient method named Encoding Episodes as Concepts (EEC).
 When there still exists enough memory space, EEC stores compressed embeddings of data instances in the memory buffer and retrieves these embeddings while learning new tasks.
-When memory space is full, EEC combines similar stored embeddings into centroids and covariance matrices to reduce the amount of memory required.
+When memory space is full, EEC combines similarly stored embeddings into centroids and covariance matrices to reduce the amount of memory required.
 It then generates pseudo data instances from these matrices while learning new tasks.
-In image semantic segmentation, Wu et al. \cite{wu2019ace} proposed to store feature statistics of previous images to help train the image generator.
-The trained image generator is then used to align the style of previous and new coming images by matching their first and second-order feature statistics.